-- EEH's Physician Services Department recruited over 100 providers (physicians and advanced practice providers) which allowed for growth in the local employed/affiliated provider network from 631 to 665 (+5%), thus increasing access throughout the community.
-Further, the primary care provider network conducted more than 400,000 Medicaid and Medicare visits which represented nearly one third of total primary care visit volume.
-EEH continues to recruit into specialties where access and service gaps have been prioritized within the community including psychiatry, primary care, endocrinology and rheumatology. - Informing under- and uninsured patients that financial assistance is available is an important part of EEH's plan to increase patient access to essential health care services.
-EEH proactively screens patients, identifies those in need of assistance and guides them to appropriate next steps based on their unique financial circumstances. - EEH's ongoing partnership with DuPage Health Coalition is an important component of the Access to Healthcare strategy.
+- Provider Recruitment EEH's Physician Services Department recruited over 100 providers (physicians and advanced practice providers), increasing access throughout the community.
+Medicaid and Medicare visits represented nearly one-third of total primary care visit volume.
+EEH continues to recruit in prioritized specialties, including psychiatry, primary care, endocrinology and rheumatology. - Financial Assistance Informing under- and uninsured patients about available financial assistance is key to increasing access to essential healthcare services.
+EEH proactively screens patients, identifies those in need and guides them to appropriate next steps based on their unique financial circumstances.
+Partnering with Change Healthcare, EEH referred 2,231 inpatients, with 75% accepted and 96% of those approved for insurance coverage. - DuPage Health Coalition Partnership EEH's ongoing partnership with the DuPage Health Coalition is a crucial component of the Access to Healthcare strategy.